wp-plugins/wtg-tasks-manager/readme.txt

 This method is safer than using any other source for the files.

 == Changelog ==
+= 0.0.36 =
+* Feature Changes
+    * Plugin no longer adds a parent menu to the admin.
+All admin items can be found in the plugins post type menu.
+    * Edit Post screen for tasks now has the same options as found on the Create Tasks view.
+    * Removed Keywords and setup standard Tags instead so that we can integrate tasks a little more within a blog.
+    * Added Skills taxonomy so that developers can find tasks that suit them more.
+Skills taxonomy can have software, experiences, certification added also.
+    * Priority and Project columns added to Tasks custom post type view.
+* Technical Information
+    * $_POST and $_GET processing procedure changed.
+    * Approach to dealing with data list bulk requests has been improved.
+* Known Issues
+    * Search abilities are limited.
+    * Posts view "All" does not show all posts - I think it is a WordPress limitation at this time when using custom statuses.
+I'll seek a workaround like hooking into the query.
+    * post-new.php for the plugins custom post type (Create Task) cannot be used properly yet - it does not have all required fields.
+Please use form provided on plugins own pages until it is improved.

+= 0.0.35 =
+* Feature Changes
+    * None
+* Technical Information
+    * Mass replace on $c2pm and removal of lines related to loading the plugins menu array
+* Known Issues
+    * Search abilities are limited.
+    * Posts view "All" does not show all posts - I think it is a WordPress limitation at this time when using custom statuses.
+I'll seek a workaround like hooking into the query.
+    * post-new.php for the plugins custom post type (Create Task) cannot be used properly yet - it does not have all required fields.
+Please use form provided on plugins own pages until it is improved.

 = 0.0.34 =
 * Feature Changes
     * Attempting to use the same project name twice now displays a clearer error.